-Drought-tolerant, deer-resistant and sun-loving — salvia is a savvy replacement for water-guzzling grass.
+Drought-tolerant and deer-resistant, salvia is a savvy replacement for water-guzzling grass.
 Feast your eyes on a few of our favorites.

 Here are a few of my favorites to include on your shopping list for the coupon season.

 Despite the name, there’s nothing mealy about this plant!
-Even within this species there are multiple cultivars available: ‘Henry Duelberg’, ‘Augusta Duelberg’, ‘Victoria’ and ‘Evolution’, to name a few.
-You can expect butterflies and moths with any of these salvias.
+Even within this species there are multiple cultivars available: ‘Henry Duelberg’, ‘Augusta Duelberg’, ‘Victoria’ and ‘Evolution’ to name a few.
+It’s one of Texas’ most widely exported perennial flowers.
+You can expect plenty of summer butterflies and moths with any of these salvias.

 If you want hummingbirds, put in cedar sage with some Turk’s cap or red yucca then sit back to enjoy the show.
 The large, tube-shaped flowers and fiery red color are absolute magnets for the buzzy birds.
 Cedar sage has the added benefit of being a Texas native so our local hummingbirds are familiar with it and love it.
 Like all the other plants on this list, its drought-tolerant nature will go easy on your water bill, too.

-Big red sage is also a hummingbird magnet, but unlike cedar sage it has a tendency to sprawl.
-This plant is widespread in the Texas Hill Country and once thought to be extinct, but the landscape industry has brought it back from the brink.
+Big red sage is also a hummingbird magnet, but unlike cedar sage, it tends to sprawl out more.
+This plant is endemic to the Texas Hill Country and once thought to be extinct, but the landscape industry has brought it back from the brink.

-This was the first plant I received from a coworker at SAWS — it was also one of the first ornamental plants I ever tried to grow.
-I planted my tiny ‘Mystic Spires’ in a medium-sized pot with some purple skullcap and it took off!
+This was the first plant I received from a coworker — it was also one of the first ornamental plants I ever tried to grow.
+I planted my tiny mystic spires salvia in a medium-sized pot with some purple skullcap and it took off!
 This plant is easy to grow and gives obvious signs when it needs water, but it’s difficult to kill.